 A biomarker is an indicator of a condition that is not easily directly measured.
 Examples of biomarkers include the use of blood cholesterol levels and blood pressure as indicators of heart disease.
 Most current research into epigenetic cancer detection methods relies on identifying and detecting specific epigenetic changes.
 Ideally, it would be great to identify a set of changes (or a protein) that is present in most or all types of cancer.
 A 2017 study has identified a protein which may serve as just such a marker.
 UHRF1 is a protein encoded by the UHRF1 gene.
 It binds to specific DNA sequences where it recruits DNMT1, a DNA methyltransferase.
-It also functions in the coordination of different epigenetic enzymes, such as DNMTs and HDACs, to maintain normal DNA methylation patterns and histone modification patterns.23 UHR1 has been shown to be highly active in many types of cancer.
+It also functions in the coordination of different epigenetic enzymes, such as DNMTs and HDACs, to maintain normal DNA methylation patterns and histone modification patterns.24 UHR1 has been shown to be highly active in many types of cancer which makes it a potential universal cancer biomarker.25 UHRF1 has been identified as a protein that promotes the development of cancer.
 Increased levels of UHRF1 causes global DNA hypomethylation by destabilizing DNMTs.
 Increased UHRF1 activity have been linked to tumor growth, metastasis, and resistance to radiotherapy in different types of cancer, including lung, liver, breast, pancreatic, colorectal, prostate, and kidney (renal).
 High levels of UHRF1 have also been linked to lower survival rates, increased resistance to therapy, and increased rates of recurrence.
 Abnormal UHRF1 activity can be detected in the early stages of tumor development, making it a good candidate for early diagnosis of cancer.
 Targeting UHRF1 may also improve the effectiveness of radiotherapy.